Jay-snow/react-weather-app/readme.md

 3. Introduce REACTjs [x]
 4. Convert sunrise and sunshine to time [x]
-5. Externalize CSS.
-Maybe this is time to mess around with sass?
+5. Externalize CSS. [x]
+6. Make time update
+7. Host on marcussnow.dev
+8. Consider how it should look on desktop

 # INfo